 Yes, there are jobs available to 14-year-olds to make money, but some conditions apply.
 Since you are under 18 years old, you have to follow child labor laws, which vary by state.
 These laws specify that if you are under 18, you can only work a set amount of hours a week and during a set time of the day.

-If you love movies, a great place to get a job as a 14-year-old is at your local theatre.
-It can be a small business movie theatre or a big chain like AMC.
-You can do jobs such as checking tickets, selling snacks, cleaning the rooms, etc. It's a great job for teens in school, so definitely consider it!
+If you love movies, a great place to get a job as a 14-year-old is at your local theater.
+It can be a small business movie theater or a big chain like AMC.
+You can do jobs such as checking tickets, selling snacks, cleaning the rooms, etc. It's a great job for teens in school, so definitely consider it.